Lancasterwu/dms-view-ms/paper.md

 To address where on the protein structure the targeted sites are located, we selected the most highly targeted sites (144, 159, 193, and 222) for the human sera condition "Age 21 2010" to highlight them on the protein structure.

-In \autoref{fig:fig}A, we can see that these sites cluster on the "head" of the hemagglutinin, which is known to be a common target of the human immune system (cite).
+In \autoref{fig:fig}A, we can see that these sites cluster on the "head" of the hemagglutinin, which is known to be a common target of the human immune system (@chambers2015identification).

 # Code Availability